 - Our pear tree is finally fruiting after planting it in 2009 - and of course, it's making up for lost time with loads of fruit.
 They are the Baby Face variety, maybe known as cocktail pears, as each is just a mouthful.
 Seemed like a good idea at the time to grow this delicious variety but admittedly, they are fiddly to process.

 - Pickles from green tomatoes, eggplants and zucchini continue.
 Done Italian-style (sott’olio or under oil) is a process which can take 2-3 days but is well worth it.

 - Some varieties of tomatoes I grow specifically to make our own dried or semi-dried tomatoes.
 The dehydrator hardly gets a break this month but it is an economical way of drying fruit and veg when the outdoors weather doesn't allow it.
-Solar energy though will be used to dry oregano, which I think tastes better than fresh.
+Oregano gets air dried as it's the only herb which I think tastes better dried than fresh.

 - Basil is being made into pesto and then frozen in jars and ice-cube trays, in family-sized portions.